Facilities Services Safety

 Automated External Defibrillators (AEDs)

-- Replacement AED pads and batteries are provided by the Office of Emergency Management.
-Please contact our department for replacement parts at preparedness.utexas.edu/contact-us.
+Replacement AED pads and batteries are provided by the Office of Emergency Management.
+Please contact this department for replacement parts at https://emergencymanagement.utexas.edu/contact-us.

-- Get contact information for Office of Emergency Management staff at preparedness.utexas.edu/contact-us.
+Get contact information for Office of Emergency Management staff at https://emergencymanagement.utexas.edu/contact-us.

-- Emergencies may range from inclement weather, to building evacuations or to campus closures.
-The university has a variety of tools to communicate with the public in the event of any of these incidents or other possible emergencies.
-The following link provides information regarding the different emergency communication tools that are utilized: preparedness.utexas.edu/safety/emergency-communications.
+Emergencies may range from inclement weather, to building evacuations or to campus closures.
+The University has a variety of tools to communicate with the public in the event of any of these incidents or other possible emergencies.
+The following link provides information regarding the different emergency communication tools that are utilized: https://emergencymanagement.utexas.edu/safety/emergency-communications.

-The Office of Emergency Management continues to identify ways to enhance components of the university emergency management program.
-We have recently updated the Building Emergency Plan (BEP) development and annual review process to allow building managers to update building information and building plans electronically.
-The new online system also enables building managers to download their BEPs.
+The Office of Emergency Management (OEM) continues to identify ways to enhance components of the University's emergency management program.
+OEM updated the Building Emergency Plan (BEP) development and annual review process to allow building managers to update building information and building plans electronically.
+The online system also enables building managers to download their BEPs.
 A new BEP and adoption date will be generated as new information is recorded and updated into the electronic system.
 Building managers will only be permitted to make edits to the BEPs of buildings they manage.

-This new system ensures our emergency management program continues to incorporate current best practices and procedures.
+This new system ensures the emergency management program continues to incorporate current best practices and procedures.
 Additionally, the system safeguards each plan to be up-to-date and accurate when emergencies arise.